akankshahinge/JavaScript/README.md

    }   //3
    ```
 6. findLast():
    Method that will start from the end of an array and return the value of the first element that satisfies a condition.
+If no elements satisfy the testing function, undefined is returned.
    ```
    const temp = [27, 28, 30, 40, 42, 35, 30];
    let high = temp.findLast(x => x > 40);   //42
    ```
 7. findLastIndex():
-   Method finds the index of the last element that satisfies a condition
+   Method finds the index of the last element that satisfies a condition.
+If no elements satisfy the testing function, -1 is returned.
    ```
    const temp = [27, 28, 30, 40, 42, 35, 30];
    let pos = temp.findLastIndex(x => x > 40); //4